-The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.
-The governmental activity of the District is primarily providing fire protection service for the Town of Bayfield, the Upper Pine River and Upper Florida River Valleys.
+The government-wide financial statements are designed to provide readers with a broad overview of the district's finances, in a manner similar to a private-sector business.
+The governmental activity of the district is primarily providing fire protection and emergency medical services for the Town of Bayfield, the Upper Pine River, and Upper Florida River Valleys.

-The Statement of Net Assets presents information on all the District's assets, liabilities, deferred outflows and deferred inflows with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
+The Statement of Net Position presents information on all the district's assets, liabilities, deferred outflows, and deferred inflows with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the district is improving or deteriorating.

-The Statement of Activities presents information showing how the government's net assets changed during the most recent fiscal year.
+The Statement of Activities presents information showing how the government's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods. (e.g., earned but not used vacation leave).

-The government-wide financial statements can be found on pages 14 and 15 of this report.
+The government-wide financial statements can be found on pages 15 and 16 of this report.